arcraik/neuroexo-labview-backend/README.md

 We communicate with a robot-assisted rehabilitation device (https://hroboticsus.com/smart-rehab-devices/rebless) over wifi and control the position of the arm with feedback from the robot's current readout.
 This will be specific to any IOT device, so most device-specific code is included within the Arm_setup and Protocol SubVI's.

 The entire system is displayed over an Amazon Fire tablet.
-To do this through LabVIEW, you must create a web service and broadcast global variables from the Global 1.vi to the vi.s in 'Web Service Globals'.
+To do this through LabVIEW, you must create a web service and broadcast global variables from the Global 1.vi to the vi.s in 'Web Service Globals', which interfaces with a javascript/html frontend.
+The frontend files are not included with this repository as I did not develop the frontend software.

 The main.vi file, which also needs to be included in the LabVIEW web service 'Web Resources' section, provides the VI for the overall system.
-The web service html files is not included with this repository as I did not develop the frontend software.
+The system architecture is built for a frontend with different web pages, so the case structure provides LabVIEW code for each web page individually.